williamdemeo/fpinscala_wjd/README.md

      (These commands must be separated by blank lines, as shown above.)

-   - Enter the ~my_fpinscala~ fpinscala_wjd directory and execute the following:
+   - Enter the fpinscala_wjd directory and execute the following:

             ~/git/PROGRAMMING/Scala/fpinscala_wjd$ sbt
             > project exercises